 1 out of 1000 Filipinos has cancer.
 Based on a Datamonitor 2002, 80% of patients world use complementary or alternative medicines for cancer.
 This wide usage among patients and the fear of the general public of the killer disease has made alternative treatments for cancer a billion dollar industry.
 In the past decade, several “wonder drugs” and herbal supplements became big hits in the Philippines.
-The Philippine Society of Medical Oncology (PCMO) is concerned with this development as many patients stop traditional cancer treatments in favor of alternative treatments.
-They advise that you have to consult your doctor before considering alternative medicines for cancer.
+The Philippine Society of Medical Oncology (PCMO) is concerned with this development as many patients stop treatment using traditional cancer treatments in favor of alternative treatments.
+The PCMO advise that you have to consult your doctor before considering alternative medicines for cancer.

 National Cancer Consciousness Week